varsha5595/csc510-project/README.md

 * Updating the authentication method in the API
 * Performing these steps quickly and in succession

 The experimentation process for testers(API consumers) consists of them simply noting these changes in a spreadsheet that can be shared with them.
-Their primary job will be to note how the APIs changed in the presence and absence of our Sync Ends service.
+Their primary job will be to note what changed in the APIs in the presence and absence of our Sync Ends service.

 ### Experimentation Measures
+Throught the experiments, the teams can take following quantitative and qualitative measures:

+#### Quantitative measures
+These measures can be used to compare the results between environment with and without Sync Ends.
+1. Number of APIs changed by the developer
+2. Number of APIs added by the developer
+3. Number of APIs deleted by the developer
+4. Time taken by API consumer (tester) to identify these change/addition/deletion (In presence of the Sync Ends system v/s Without the system)

+#### Qualitative measures
+Apart from quantitative measures, these qualititive measures can be taken to identify the performance of the system:
+1. How easy it is for API consumer to find the changes (In presence of the Sync Ends system v/s Without the system)
+2. Can the API consumer get occupied in his personal work and still get to know about the API changes quickly?

 ## Congratulations
 ### **You just saved yourself from unwanted crashes**
 <img src="https://media.tenor.com/images/73cca45a93f91944b2c9fdd4b05c3c53/tenor.gif"/>

+## How to Contribute?
+Please take a look at our [CONTRIBUTING.md](https://github.com/jaymodi98/Sync-Ends/blob/master/CONTRIBUTING.md) where we provide instructions on contributing to the repo and help us in enhancing the product.

 ## License